1024inc/engineering-blog/eng-paths/sr_software_engineer_2.md

 </td></tr>
 <tr><td markdown="1" style="font-weight:bold">

-- Technical expert on 2 products / key components, solid on the rest of the platform
+- Technical expert on 2 products / key components, solid on the rest of the platform.
-- Expert in primary focus area (BE/FE/Data/or DevOps)
+- Expert in primary focus area (BE/FE/Data/or DevOps).
-- Strong proficiency in DevOps, PG/CH, Observability, and other platform technologies
+- Strong proficiency in DevOps, PG/CH, Observability, and other platform technologies.

 </td></tr>
 <tr><td>